Chapter 1: Love, Pain & Forgiveness

-Chapter 1: Love, Pain & Forgiveness is the second studio album by American singer Syleena Johnson.
+Chapter 1: Love, Pain & Forgiveness is the debut studio album by American singer Syleena Johnson.
 It was released on May 15, 2001, through Jive Records.
 Her debut with the label, Johnson worked with Bob Power on the majority of the album, while additional production was provided by Joel Kipnis, Larry "Rock" Campbell, Timmy Allen, and R. Kelly.
 Upon its release, Chapter 1 debuted and peaked at number 101 on the US Billboard 200 and entered the top 20 on the Top R&B/Hip-Hop Albums chart.

 Background and recording

 Chapter 1: Love, Pain & Forgiveness is Syleena Johnson's major-label debut following her demo album Love Hangover, released in 2000 with the independent label Twinight Records.
 In 1997 Johnson had attended a charity event hosted by R. Kelly, and soon after she got in contact with Jive Records scout Wayne Williams.
 Johnson sent a demo tape to the record company and in 1998 she signed with Jive, starting writing for Chapter 1 soon after.

 The album had a first release date of July 2000, which was repeatedly delayed because of Jive's indecision on what song to release as single.